iranjunior51/5Gchannel-ML/README.md

 # 5Gchannel-ML
-This repository contains code used for studying ML algorithms applied to channel estimation in 5G networks.
+This repository contains codes of ML algorithms applied to channel estimation in 5G networks.